bplmaps/lmec-main-site/content/articles/ptown-urban-atlases.md

 {{< figure src="/uploads/pogy-boats.jpg" caption="Pogy boats." class="figure-right">}}

-As the Map Center's exhibition [*Building Blocks*](https://www.leventhalmap.org/digital-exhibitions/building-blocks/) creatively demonstrates, historic urban atlases can help tell important stories about the cities we inhabit.
+As the Leventhal Center's exhibition [*Building Blocks*](https://www.leventhalmap.org/digital-exhibitions/building-blocks/) creatively demonstrates, historic urban atlases can help tell important stories about the cities we inhabit.
 Although Atlascope---the Center's tool for digitally exploring urban atlases---only contains maps from the Greater Boston area, we have been working through 2023 to change that by georeferencing towns like Hull, Lynn, Salem, Fall River, and more.
 At the very end of the Cape lies one of the towns that  a town that means something a little different to many different individuals.

 For many, Provincetown (often known colloquially as "Ptown") has long been [haven for the LGBTQ+ community](https://newenglandhistoricalsociety.com/how-ptown-got-so-gay-gay-gay/).
 Some may know it for its [decades-old art scene](https://ptownie.com/2022-provincetown-art-magazine/), and for its history, heavily informed by its geographic situation at the edge of the continent.
 Whoever you are, nobody can deny that Ptown is rich with hundreds of various stories.